 Update!
 Max is now allowed to wear his water wings at the pool, wpxi.com reports, after his Mom got a doctor's note for them.

-These ideas for summer fun for kids with special needs are from Abby Brayton-Chung, who blogs at Notes from a Pediatric Occupational Therapist.
+These summer activities for kids with special needs are from Abby Brayton-Chung, who blogs at Notes from a Pediatric Occupational Therapist.
 An OT in Southern California, she's worked in schools and Early Intervention.
-Her ideas are so genius, kids won't have a clue they're actually doing occupational therapy!
+Her summer fun ideas are so genius, kids won't have a clue they're actually doing occupational therapy!

 Summer is in full swing and boy, has it been a hot one!